Didn't We (Richard Harris song): Cover versions and other usage

 Several recording artists and musicians have covered "Didn't We".
-The earliest one was American singer Frank Sinatra's rendition, which appeared on his 27th studio album, My Way (1969), to which Stephen Thomas Erlewine from AllMusic likened it as a "rock cover".
+An early one was American singer Frank Sinatra's rendition, which appeared on his 27th studio album, My Way (1969), to which Stephen Thomas Erlewine from AllMusic likened it as a "rock cover".
 O. C. Smith released a version of the song for his 1969 album, O.C.
 Smith at Home.
+Former Temptations falsetto crooner Eddie Kendricks recorded a version of this ballad, which was the closing track to his 1971 debut album, All By Myself.
 New Zealand singer Bunny Walters recorded a version which appeared as the B side of his 1971 single "Brandy".
 English singer Matt Monro recorded a version for his 1973 album for The Present (reissued in 2004 as the double album For the Present / The Other Side of the Stars).
 Peggy Lee recorded a version that was released as a bonus track on a 2008 CD reissue of her 1970 album Make It with You.
 As a tribute to Webb, Michael Feinstein placed it on his 25th studio album, Only One Life: The Songs of Jimmy Webb (2003).
 Music critic Aaron Litham, also from AllMusic, acclaimed it and wrote, "The quiet piano strains and Feinstein's reflective vocals tenderly deliver the song's bittersweet meaning as it being recording for the very first time."

 "Didn't We" is featured on several of Harris's greatest hits albums.
 It was initially included on his first one, titled The Richard Harris Collection: His Greatest Performances, which was released in 1973 by Dunhill.
 It also served as the opener and prelude on his second album in the series, The Webb Sessions: 1968-1969 (1995), released exclusively in Australia.
 The aforementioned album was re-released in the United Kingdom under the name MacArthur Park: Richard Harris Sings the Songs of Jimmy Webb in 1997.
 "Didn't We" also appears on a collection of his singles, titled MacArthur Park (1972), released under the budget album label Music for Pleasure.